When and how you have chemotherapy for chronic lymphocytic leukaemia and the different types of drugs used.

-If your CLL has come back after a period of remission following treatment with chlorambucil, your doctor may recommend chlorambucil tablets again.
-Chlorambucil can get the CLL back into remission for some people.
+If your CLL has come back after a period of remission following treatment with chlorambucil, your doctor may recommend the targeted cancer drug ibrutinib.

 Some people develop CLL that becomes resistant to chemotherapy.
 That means it stops responding to the treatment.
-Your doctor may then suggest treatment with high dose steroids or treatment with the biological therapies alemtuzumab or rituximab.
+Your doctor may then suggest treatment with high dose steroids or treatment with a cancer drug called alemtuzumab or rituximab.
 Your doctor may also suggest these treatments if you have a lot of very enlarged lymph nodes.

 You have some chemotherapy drugs for CLL as tablets, for example, chlorambucil, fludarabine or cyclophosphamide.
 Some of the CLL treatments are given into a vein.